isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

     FQDN while new entries for Client-B will still be added.

-    Disabling conflict resolution should be done only after careful review of your specific use cases.
+    Disabling conflict resolution should be done only after careful review of specific use cases.
 The best way to avoid unwanted DNS entries is to always ensure leases changes are processed through Kea, whether they are released, expire, or are deleted via the lease-del6 command, prior to reassigning either FQDNs or IP addresses.
-Doing so will cause kea-dhcp6 to generate DNS removal requests to D2.
+Doing so causes kea-dhcp6 to generate DNS removal requests to D2.